nombrekeff/cardboard-js/README.md

 NOTE: There's also a server-side companion to **Cardboard** I've written, called [**Hobo**](https://github.com/nombrekeff/hobo-js) in case you need to generate HTML as string in the server.

+> **!NOTE!**: Cardboard is in early development, so use with caution!
+Any help is apreciated!

 ### Who's this for?

 If you don't like writing HTML, or need a very basic framework for simple apps, Cardboard might be for you!